nodejs/nodejs.org/CONTRIBUTING.md

     - Comments or Authoring of Discussions
 - The nomination must have at least 3 existing members of the Website Team to be in agreement with the nomination.
   - This can be done through commenting with "agreement" (showing support) or reacting to the Issue with a :+1: (Thumbs-up Emoji)
-- No existing member of the Website Team or member of the Node.js org must be in disagreement with the nomination.
+- The Issue must be open for at least 72 hours without an objection from an existing member of the Website Team
   - The nomination cannot pass until all open discordances/objections are resolved.
+  - Objections coming from the TSC or Core Collaborators are also counted as valid objections.

+## Making changes to the Contribution Guidelines

+These Contribution Guidelines govern the operation of the Website Team and the Node.js Website repository.

+Any change done to this file should follow all the rules stated on [Before Merging](#before-merging} with the following Caveats:

+- Fast-Tracking is not allowed when changes to the CONTRIBUTING Guidelines are done within the Pull Request
+- At least 3 members of the Website Team must approve the Pull Request
+  - In case of the absence of Website Team members, Node.js TSC members can also veto (approve) the Pull Request
+- The Pull Request must be open for at least 72 hours without any objections.

 ## Developer's Certificate of Origin 1.1